-Jon Sanders is nearing the end of his 11th solo circumnavigation around the world.
+Jon Sanders has circumnavigated the world 11 times.
 Elaine Bunting finds out what drives him to keep seeking out the solace of the sea

 Who is the greatest sailor of all time?

 All-knowing Google suggests it may be Sir Robin Knox-Johnston or Bernard Moitessier or Dame Ellen MacArthur.

 Or maybe Robin Lee Graham or Eric Tabarly.

 In fact, it proposes over 30 contenders, but nowhere among them is the name Jon Sanders.

 Yet Sanders ought to be in the top rank of that list.

 No one comes close to the Australian in terms of solo miles or time alone at sea.

 His sailing career is simply unmatched in the cruising world.